acheronfail/ptrace_macos/README.md

 # Explorations with `ptrace` on macOS

 `ptrace` on Linux is wonderful.
-It's simple, it's functional and it works.
+It's simple, it's functional and easy to use.

 `ptrace` on macOS isn't.